Schalasoft/HRA/README.md

 4) Automated unit testing
 5) APIs for individual parts (e.g. Authentication, Authorization)

-Use Cases (created from requirements document)
+Use Cases (created from requirements document which I cannot show so as to respect the employers interview process intellectual property)

 Users
 - Can log in